wqshen/geoconda3/README.md

 docker run -it --rm wqshen/geoconda3 /bin/bash
 ```

-You can also use data volumn to share directory with your machine and docker container.
+You can also use data volume to share directory with your machine and docker container.

 ```shell
 docker run -it --rm -v D:/env_pack:/tmp wqshen/geoconda3 /bin/bash